-I wouldn’t call myself as a veteran in tourist guiding, because I have worked as guide only one winter season at Ranua Wildlife Park.
+I wouldn’t call myself as a veteran in seasonal working, because I have worked as a tour guide only one winter season at Ranua Wildlife Park.
 However, the experiences and memories from the winter of 2016/17 are still bright in my own mind and because this work experience as a whole was so fun and positive in every way, I definitely want to share my own memories of that one winter season.

 During my first week of working, I also got to think back many skills that I had already forgotten.
 The week included a lot of e.g. snowmobiling, which I had practiced the last time in my childhood, when my family had a snowmobile for which my dad had made own short route around our yard.
 However, the snowmobiling safaris themselves are so safely organized that it is easy to jump into the guidance job even without any real driving experience.
 So driving a snowmobile is not worth stressing either.

 As the weeks progressed, my own work assignments became established mainly for snowshoeing and cross-country skiing instruction, both of which also sat very well in my own interests.
 What could be nicer than taking groups to snowshoe in the beautiful winter scenery of Ranua and admire the northern lights or to teach a traditional Finnish sport that has always a special spot in my very own heart?